 A red dot is visible to indicate to everyone in the meeting that they're being recorded, but it's always best practice to alert everyone to the fact they're being recorded.

-How to share content in a Teams meeting
+How to share content in a Microsoft Teams meeting

-A video meeting is a great option to have except its the ability to share within Teams that's really special.
+A video meeting is a great option to have except it's the ability to share your screen within Teams that's really special.

 One of the simplest ways to share is to hit the "Share" button on the central menu (an icon of an arrow on a square).
 This then brings up the option to share either everything on the desktop or individual windows, or to collaborate together through features such as Whiteboard.